waldur/waldur-docs/docs/admin-guide/mastermind-configuration/configuration-guide.md

  'SHOW_ALL_USERS': False,
  'SIDEBAR_LOGO': None,
  'SITE_ADDRESS': '',
- 'SITE_DESCRIPTION': 'User-friendly platform for managing projects, teams and '
+ 'SITE_DESCRIPTION': 'Your single pane of control for managing projects, teams '
-                     'resources in a self-service manner.
-Fully digital ' 'delivery of service offerings to the customers.', 'SITE_EMAIL': '',
+                     'and resources in a self-service manner.', 'SITE_EMAIL': '',
  'SITE_LOGO': None,
  'SITE_NAME': 'Waldur',